Panenco/panenco-ui/README.md

 };
 ```

-Also you have an option to override theme colors.
+Also, you can override theme colors:

 ```typescript
 colors: PUIColors;
 ```

-#### `typograpty` definition
+#### `typography` definition

 Typography consists of two properties: `sizes` and `weights`.
-They are used as a base for `Text` component.
-Setting of this properties has an impact on all text sizes in all components around Panenco UI.
-Also, when using custom fonts, it's highly recommended to set propper `weights` of the font you use.
+They are used as a base for the `Text` component.
+The setting of these properties impacts all text sizes in all components around Panenco UI.
+Also, when using custom fonts, it's highly recommended to set the proper `weights` of the font you use.

 ```typescript
 export type PUIWeights = {